Spaaaacccee/flex/docs/File & Data Management.md

 }
 ```

+Backups are not visible by any other app or service except for Bonfire.

-Here's what it looks like in Chrome Dev Tools
+Here's what it looks like in Chrome Dev Tools.

 ![Local Backups in Chrome Developer Tools](./img/img0.png)